alexeysas/drl-navigation/Report.md

 ![network architecture][image7]

-### Network archtiecture
+### Network architecture

 We have different network architecture then described in the paper.
-Archtiecture is designed there to capture featrues from the eaw pixel data - so Convolutional network is natural fit there.
-WE have simplified state vector instead so pure Fully Connected network must work relatively well.
+Reference architecture is designed to capture features from the raw pixel data - so Convolutional network is natural choice there.
+However, we have simplified state vector instead, so pure fully connected network must work relatively well for our problem.

-The overall architecture which provides good results for the enviroments is presented on the image below:
+The overall architecture which provides good results for the environment is presented on the image below:

 ![network architecture][image2]